GrantGremillion/AzureADTestLab/README.md

 </p>
 <br />

-<h2>Azure VM Setup: Configuration Steps for VM's</h2>
+<h2>Azure VM Setup: Configuration Steps for VMs</h2>

 ![image](https://github.com/user-attachments/assets/2b884234-117f-4d17-9269-c62c0b3769ab)

 <p>
 In this walkthrough, we are going to configure the domain controller vm to act as a DNS server for the client VM.
 To do this, we have to set up a few things now, and then some later on.
-Let's change the domain controller's IP to be static rather than dynamic so that the client server will always be able to reliably find the dns at it's specified static address.
+Let's change the domain controller's IP to be static rather than dynamic so that the client server will always be able to reliably find the DNS at it's specified static address.
 To do this, we can click on the domain controller vm from the Virtual Machines window.
-Then click Networking > Network settings > blue link corresponding to the VM's Network Interface Card (NIC).
+Then click Networking > Network settings > blue link corresponding to the VMs Network Interface Card (NIC).
 On the next page, click the blue ipconfig and change the Private IP address settings Allocation from Dynamic to Static and click Save.
 </p>
 <br />

 ![image](https://github.com/user-attachments/assets/130c389d-5e8a-4bf9-b177-22d9f2bb651a)

 <p>
 Next, we need to ensure that the client VM will see the domain controller as a DNS server.
 Take note of the domain controller's private IP and then go back to the Virtual Machines page and click on the client VM.
-Then go to Networking > Network settings > blue link corresponding to the VM's Network Interface Card (NIC).
+Then go to Networking > Network settings > blue link corresponding to the VMs Network Interface Card (NIC).
 Now, on the left side of the screen, click DNS servers.
 Now, just change the DNS servers from "Inherit from the virtual network" to "Custom" and put down the private IP of the domain controller we took note of earlier.
-CLick Save at the top.
+Click Save at the top.
 </p>
 <br />